yaovicoder/dmosint-api-doc/docs/source/index.rst

      "file3.json"
    ]

-File Sample Action
+2. Get File Sample
 ------------------

-2. Retrieve a sample of a file.
+Retrieve a sample of a file.

 .. _endpoint-1: